 The Jeep body is produced in two basic versions – a 17′ vehicle area, which will hold a four-door Jeep, and a 15′ vehicle area, intended for a two door Jeep.
 Obviously other vehicles can fit into these spaces, assuming the breakover angle allows loading.

-Four door Jeeps, as shown, result in a very long truck – about 40′ on an 860 chassis.
+Four door Jeeps result in a very long truck – about 40′ on an 860 chassis.
 Two door Jeeps will be about two feet shorter.
 For perspective a “normal” sports utility body in a tandem configuration on a Volvo 860 will be about 31.5′-32′ long (it varies a little based on the original wheelbase of the truck).

 The Advantages of Singling

-There is very little side storage available on the typical tandem truck, because there is no available rail space.
+There is very little side storage available on the typical tandem truck, because there is no available rail space (the Jeep bed being an exception).
 We encourage you to consider the virtues of singling the truck if you need or want side storage.
 There are many advantages to singling, not the least of which is lots of additional storage.

 There are very few disadvantages to a singled truck in recreational use.
 The main one is the initial cost, but that is quickly made up from reduced cost of maintenance and tire replacement.
 In most cases, trucks coming off of commercial service will have recapped tires on them, which we recommend replacing immediately.
 At a cost of at least $550 per tire, you can mitigate the singling costs a great deal in just tire replacement cost.
 Factor in brakes, air bags, shocks, etcetera and you can see that singling has its advantages from just a monetary perspective.